black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 Add a "click" event listener to the shuffleButton element.
 For the function to run, pass in the shuffle function.

 Note: You don't need a callback inside this particular event listener.
 You also don't need to call the shuffle function, just pass in its identifier.

+# Step 81
+It's time to implement a delete functionality for the playlist.
+This would manage the removal of a song from the playlist, handle other related actions when a song is deleted, and create a Reset Playlist button.

+Use const and arrow syntax to create an empty deleteSong function and pass in id as a parameter.